The Kolmogorov Superposition Theorem can Break the Curse of Dimensionality When Approximating High Dimensional Functions: Numerical Approximation by LKB-splines

-Let us design numerical experiments to demonstrate the power of LKB-splines for approximating functions in $C([0,1]^d)$.
-We choose $41^d$ equally-spaced points $\bfx_i \in [0, 1]^d$.
-For any continuous function $f\in C([0,1]^d)$, we use the function values at these data locations to find an approximation $F_n= \sum_{j=1}^{dn} c_j LKB_{n,j}$ by using discrete least squares (DLS) method.
-In other words, we solve the following minimization problem:
+We shall use discrete least squares method to approximate any continuous function $f$ over $[0, 1]^d$.
+Let ${\bf x}_i, i=1, \cdots, N$ be a set of discrete points over $[0, 1]^d$.
+For example we may use $N=101^d$ equally-spaced points over $[0, 1]^d$.
+For any continuous function $f\in C([0,1]^d)$, we use the function values at these data locations to find an approximation $F_n= \sum_{j=1}^{dn} c_j^* LKB_{n,j}$ by the discrete least squares method which is the solution of the following minimization